-Since members of the parrot family are good at hiding the signs of illness, the color of budgie poop is among the few reliable indicators of sickness.
+Since members of the parrot family are good at hiding the signs of illness, the color of budgie poop is among the most reliable indicators of sickness.

-Normal budgie droppings should always be consistent in color and texture.
+Normal budgie droppings should always be consistent in size, color, and texture.
 Budgie droppings should have an olive-green stool, a whitish urate, and clear urine.

-Natural food colorings and high-moisture foods can cause harmless reactions to a budgie’s stool.
+Natural food colorings and high-moisture foods can cause harmless changes to a budgie’s stool.
 For example, blueberries may cause the stool to turn a deep purple.

 What Should Budgie Poop Look Like?

-Unlike mammals, birds excrete mainly urate, not urine.
-This is an evolutionary trait that allows birds to conserve water, so this trait makes a question like “what does healthy budgie poop look like?” even more perplexing.
+Birds mainly excrete urate, not urine.
+This evolutionary trait allows birds to conserve water, which makes a question like “what does healthy budgie poop look like?” even more perplexing.

-Depending on a budgie’s diet, the healthy color of its droppings may vary.
-Often, when the budgie’s droppings suddenly change in color, there’s a problem.
+Depending on a budgie’s diet, the healthy color of droppings may vary.
+When the budgie’s droppings change color, it often signifies a health problem like liver disease.

-As stated in Veterinary Clinics of North America, an increase or change in urine color is abnormal.
+Veterinary Clinics of North America stated that an increase in urine quantity or change in urine color is abnormal.
 The same applies to the stool and urate component of the budgie’s droppings.

-A budgie’s diet and health can affect the color, texture, and liquidity of these components.
-Monitoring your budgie’s feces is vital, as you can check that your budgie isn’t ill.
+A budgie’s diet and health can affect the color, texture, and liquidity.

 How Often Do Budgies Poop?

-A healthy budgie can poop 40-50 times per day or once every 10-20 minutes.
-Also, a budgie will poop in its sleep.
-So, it’s easy to monitor how long abnormal droppings are a problem.
+A healthy budgie can poop 40-50 times per day or once every 15-20 minutes, even while sleeping.
+So, it’s easy to monitor how long abnormal droppings persist.

 What Should Budgie Poop Smell Like?

-Budgie poop should be odorless.
-Smelly or pungent budgie feces are a sign that something is wrong.
+Budgie poop should be odorless, especially new bird waste.
+Smelly or pungent feces signifies that the digestive tract is infected.

 Why Is My Budgie’s Poop Different?

-Any changes in a budgie’s poop, whether color or consistency, should be monitored for 24-48 hours.
+Any changes to a budgie’s poop color or consistency should be monitored for 24-48 hours.
 Sometimes change is harmless, such as a by-product of eating fresh fruit or drinking too much water.

 Bloody feces are always abnormal and indicative of a medical issue.
-Likewise, if the budgie presents other health symptoms with the changed feces, you should consult an avian veterinarian.
+Likewise, if the budgie presents other health symptoms alongside changed feces, you should consult a vet.